 We hold our Servicing Related Assets as long-term investments.
-Our Excess MSRs were, and our MSRs are, carried at their fair value with changes in their fair value recorded in other income or loss in our consolidated statements of income.
+Our MSRs are carried at their fair value with changes in their fair value recorded in other income or loss in our consolidated statements of income (loss).
 Those values may be affected by events or headlines that are outside of our control, such as Brexit, other events impacting the U.S. or global economy generally or the U.S. residential market specifically, and events or headlines impacting the parties with which we do business.
 See "Part I, Item 1A.
-Risk Factors - Risks Related to Our Business" in our Annual Report on Form 10-K for the fiscal year ended December 31, 2017.
+Risk Factors - Risks Related to Our Business" in our Annual Report on Form 10-K for the fiscal year ended December 31, 2018.